-Needless to say, these relationships, and the conclusions they give rise to, are nothing short of remarkable.
+These relationships, and the conclusions they give rise to, are nothing short of remarkable.
 First, the likelihood that all three patterns are the consequence of statistical fluke is negligible.
-In other words, there must be something very substantive behind the connection of Middle East wars and global differential profits.
+In other words, there must be something very substantive behind the connection of Middle-East wars and global differential profits.

 Second, these relationships seamlessly fuse quality and quantity.
-In our research on the subject, we show how the qualitative aspects of international relations, superpower confrontation, regional conflicts and the activity of the oil companies on the one hand, can both explain and be explained by the quantitative global process of capital accumulation on the other.
+In our research on the subject, we show how the qualitative power aspects of international relations, superpower confrontation, regional conflicts and the activity of the armament and oil companies, on the one hand, can both explain and be explained by the quantitative global process of capital accumulation, on the other.